Herb Classes 2007-2008

 In this sixteen week class we will explore boundaries, countertransfererance, confidentiality, burnout, conflict, anger, practitioner self care, trust, active listening, and grounded attention to help participants bring greater presence, appropriate intimacy, trustworthiness, clarity and compassion into their work serving clients.
 It is this clarity, focus and flexibility that allows us to more truly meet our clients, and further meet the complexity of their needs while growing emotionally, intellectually and spiritually as clinicians.

-Other topics include client centered work and harm reduction, the relationship between public health and individual health work, working with social service organizations and social workers, death, grief and suicide, sexual assault and incest, family systems and perinatal support, goal setting and values clarification, ethics, modeling, and communication styles.
+Other topics include client centered work and harm reduction, the relationship between public health and individual health work, working with social service organizations and social workers, death, grief and suicide, sexual assault and incest, family systems and perinatal support, goal setting and values clarification, modeling, and communication styles.
 We will also discuss working with people with serious mental health and substance abuse issues.

 We will cover client intake and interviewing styles, history taking and genograms.

 We will explore cultural competence and cultural humility, working across class and cultural difference including Native American, African American, Asian American, and Latino cultural health issues, as well as working with members of sexual minority communities.
-We will also cover working with clients with serious psychiatric diagnosis, and working with social service institutions.

 We will have numerous guest presenters.